ambar-ashish/interview-prep/general/Java.md

 **Equals and HashCode**

-Equals method is used to compare teo objects.
+Equals method is used to compare two objects.
 Two object references are equal only if there are pointing to the same object.
 If we need to compare 2 objects, we need to override equals and hashcode method in the class.

 HashCode are used in hashing to decide which group(Collection like HashMap) an object should be placed into.